integritee-network/book/src/howto_direct_tx.md

 ## Setup

-You'll need SGX enabled hardware and to [register with Intel](./howto_worker.md#intel-sgx-development-and-production-commercial-license) and obtain your own SPID and KEY.
+You'll need SGX enabled hardware and to [register with Intel](./howto_worker.md#intel-sgx-development-and-production-commercial-license) and obtain your own KEY.

 Build worker, client and node in our docker: